0xSero/partisia-docs/docs/smart-contracts/gas/how-to-get-testnet-gas.md

 - Execute the transaction - the specified account should now have gained approximately 1,000,000,000 gas which has a value of 10,000 TEST_COIN.

 You have now successfully learned how to acquire gas on the testnet and see your account balance.
 By utilizing the testnet, you can safely experiment with your contracts without incurring any real costs or affecting the main blockchain network.
+If you need gas on the mainnet you should follow the method described in [BYOC](../../pbc-fundamentals/byoc.md).